Cheryl Salisbury

-Cheryl Ann Salisbury (born 8 March 1974) is a former association football player who represented Australia internationally as a defender from 1994 until 2009, winning 151 caps.
+Cheryl Ann Salisbury (born 8 March 1974) is an Australian former association football player.
+She represented Australia internationally as a defender from 1994 until 2009, winning 151 caps.

 Biography

 She most recently played as a defender for the New York Power in the WUSA and for the Newcastle United Jets in the W-League.
 She went on to become coach of the Broadmeadow Magic team in the Northern NSW Herald Women's Premier League competition.

-Salisbury was captain of the Australian female national team, the Matildas.
-She is Australia's 3rd highest female international goalscorer of all time with 38 goals in representative fixtures, behind Lisa De Vanna on 47 and Kate Gill 41.
-Salisbury became only the second Australian female to play 100 A-internationals, which she achieved during the 2004 Summer Olympics – in the 1–1 draw against USA.
+Salisbury was captain of the Australian female national team, the Matildas from 2003 until she retired in 2009.
+As at February 2025, she is Australia's fourth equal highest female international goalscorer, with 38 goals in representative fixtures.
+Salisbury became only the second Australian female to play 100 A-internationals, which she achieved during the 2004 Summer Olympics.
 In 1999, Salisbury and 12 teammates posed for a nude calendar photoshoot to raise money for the national women's football team.

 On 27 January 2009, she announced she would retire after the game against Italy at Parramatta Stadium.
 The game finished as a 2–2 draw, with Salisbury scoring a penalty.
 The veteran of 151 international appearances received a standing ovation as she was substituted with six minutes remaining.

 In 2009, Salisbury was inducted into the Australian Football Hall of Fame, in the Hall of Champions category.

-In 2017, Salisbury was awarded the Alex Tobin Medal by the PFA.

-In 2019, it was announced that she would become the first women's footballer to be inducted into Sport Australia Hall of Fame.
+In 2017, Salisbury was awarded the Alex Tobin Medal by the Professional Footballers Australia, and in 2019 she became the first women's footballer to be inducted into the Sport Australia Hall of Fame.